krijnD/FACT_graphair/benchmark_dataset/README.md

 ### Feature Dataset: encoded_data.csv
 For utilization in our project (and generally)  we transformed all the categorical variables gathered in `full_with_ed.csv` into various numerical or binary values, most are one-hot encoded.
+In

 #### Overview
 Not in any specific order.

 1. **Twitter**
    - Type: String
    - Description: The official Twitter handle of the individual.
    - Sample Values: ['SenatorBaldwin', 'SenJohnBarrasso', 'RoyBlunt', 'CoryBooker', 'SenSherrodBrown']